KrisieP/Band-Project/README.md

 ## **Goal for this project**

 The Llewelin Duo

 The band can perform at a variety of venues, ranging from small cosy pubs to large scales weddings where they will provide the perfect atmosphere to get everyone on their feet dancing the night away.
-This webistes purpose is to promote an acoustic duo band, who specialise in a unique Spanish cross Mexican style instrumental duet.
-Information regarding the band, upcoming events and supplying the user with images and example audio/video to help them contact the band to book in a relavant and resposive design is the aim here.
+This webistes purpose is to promote an acoustic guitar duet, who specialise in a unique Spanish-flaminco style,instrumental duet.

+To supply information regarding the band, upcoming events and giving the user images and example audio/video to help them make thier decision in contacting the band to book.
+A relavant, resposive and user friendly design is the aim here.

 An intuitive and exciting user experience is key with information to be found easily is important.